89Q12/M3E5/README.md

  If you encounter any bugs or errors please open an issue with steps to reproduce and as much details about the bug or error as you have.
 Thank you <3

-# TODO

-- The whole discord bot
-  - Every feature from the bot list above
-  - Switching to mysql from sqlite3, making the bot non portable but more stable
-- Refactoring the nmt code base
-  - inferencemode
-  - using multiple models
-- Building the home assistant inegration on the assistant side
-  - rewriting main.py from the assistant
-  - disabling some features
-  - integration of the nmt AI

 # Home assistant

 For this part I'm using a modified version of this [assistant](https://github.com/ggeop/Python-ai-assistant).<br>